-Placements are available at 25 universities throughout Europe and in China and Japan.
+Placements are available at around 20 universities throughout Europe and in China and Japan.

-Find out more about what it's like to go on placement by reading about the experience of Michael Harris, who went to Japan during her placement year.
+Find out more about what it's like to go on placement by reading about the experience of Michael Harris, who went to Japan during his placement year.

 “Going abroad, being entirely independent and having to rely on yourself to figure out even the most basic aspects of daily life in a foreign country was an incredibly exciting and challenging experience.
 I think that learning what real research is like is also very important for any science student.”Michael Harris / Genetics with a Modern Language

-You will be given extensive help by staff in the Faculty in finding placements and your progress will be actively monitored.
+Our staff will give you extensive help in finding placements, and your progress during your placement year will be actively monitored.